 Neurodevelopmental factors: mirror neurons in the animal and human brain, which reflect other people’s emotions, may provide a neurological basis for connecting others’ experiences with our own.
 Check out Vilayanur Ramachandran’s excellent TED Talk for an overview (Ramachandran, 2009).

 Temperament: our personality is an essential factor in how we develop empathy.
 For example, fearful and shy children appear less likely to engage in empathic behavior in unfamiliar situations.

 Mimicry and imitation: facial mimicry begins in early infancy and appears to be linked to internalizing others’ emotional experiences.

 Parenting: the socializing influence of parents and caregivers on young children is considerable and further impacts empathy.
-A 2007 study found increased matching behaviors during play in infancy led to more empathy displays in later life (Feldman, 2007).
+Feldman (2007) found that increased matching behaviors during play in infancy led to more empathy displays in later life.

 Other research has confirmed the importance of parent–child relationships in promoting the development of empathy, most likely based around feelings of trust and a sense of a loving relationship.

-In the book Emotional Intelligence, Science Reporter for the New York Times, Daniel Goleman describes empathy as a capacity to “know how another feels” coming “into play in a vast array of life arenas, from sales and management to romance and parenting, to compassion and political action” (Goleman, 2006).
+In the book Emotional Intelligence, science reporter for the New York Times Daniel Goleman (2006) describes empathy as a capacity to “know how another feels” coming “into play in a vast array of life arenas, from sales and management to romance and parenting, to compassion and political action.”

 Indeed, it isn’t easy to find any part of our life unaffected by our ability to empathize.
 Some of which we identify below: